jonlourie/ethonline-2021-nft-cards/README.md

 ![nft11](https://user-images.githubusercontent.com/526558/124387132-b04c9e00-dcb3-11eb-95d1-03b8c272e52f.png)

+# Git hooks

+Configure the repository's `core.hooksPath` to point to `githooks` at the root of the repository.

 # ⚔️ Side Quests
 ## 🐟 Open Sea
 > Add your contract to OpenSea ( create -> submit NFTs -> "or add an existing contract" )